htcondor/htcondor/docs/version-history/development-release-series-89.rst

   to overlook the trailing slash when cutting a pasting from a browser.
   :ticket:`7557`

-- All of the Python scripts distributed with HTCondor have been upgraded to run under Python 3.
+- The Python scripts distributed with HTCondor (except those dealing with the OAuth credmon) have been upgraded to run under Python 3.
   :ticket:`7698`
   :ticket:`7844`
   :ticket:`7872`